See the first game's character sheet for returning characters and/or characters referenced in audio logs and cutscenes.List

 - We ARE Struggling Together: The Hyena 'faction' formed out of various scavenger-gangs that realized that getting organized was their only chance of keeping the better-armed and -disciplined True Sons from wiping them all out piecemeal.
 Even so, there's still a lot of bickering and backstabbing (often literal) between and within the various Hyena sub-groups.

 The CouncilThe highest command within the Hyenas, they made up of the smartest and strongest pack leaders from various clans that make up the Hyenas.
-They are led by the Assembly Supervisor, Books, making him the defacto of the Hyenas entirely.
-Other members of the council are Dime, Diesel, Roach, Coyote, Mayhem and Zodiac.
+They are led by the Assembly Supervisor, Books, making him the defacto leader of the Hyenas entirely.
+Other members of the council are Dime, Diesel, Saint, Roach, Rebound, Coyote, Mayhem and Zodiac.

 - Authority in Name Only: Despite Books's supposedly being the "leader", he's the first one who gets taken down in the District Union Arena.
 In fact, the game's subtitles don't even bother mentioning his name, instead only calling him "Hyena Boss".
+Likewise, audio logs indicate that Coyote was essentially the founder of the Hyenas, but she gets killed relatively early on in the main quest too without much fanfare.

 - Teeth-Clenched Teamwork: They all hate each other, and would gladly stab each other in the back when the opportunity presents itself.
 The only reason why theyre working together is so that they wouldnt get overrun by the True Sons.
 This becomes rather obvious the more Council members the Agent kills at District Union Arena, as the final boss of the mission, Dime, reacts in annoyance rather than concern at his fellow Council members' deaths.